KingQwin520/jealectf/Writeup.md

 <br>We get a folder called truth and a truth.txt file inside the folder<br>
 <br><img width="797" alt="image" src="https://user-images.githubusercontent.com/79892065/159521739-6a09ef38-874e-4236-ab16-bbc3a885424a.png">
 <br>Looks like a conversation between Jeale and a police officer, it seems like the police officer received a ciphered text message
-<br>So number 32 could be base32, let's try deciphering it with base32
+<br>So number 32 could be base32, let's decipher it with base32
 <br>Deciphering it results in the first flag!
 <br>We got the first and the third flag
 <br>Now, our goal is to get the 2nd flag